 That is why it is important to know the different types of explainer videos and understand which your brand should leverage.

-The 3 most popular types are:
+The popular types are:

 - Animated Explainer Videos